Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 ## Deployment configuration

-As commented before the Travis configuration file takes care of deciding which JDK version takes care of the artifacts or documentation deployment.
+As commented before the Travis configuration file takes care of deciding which JDK version creates the artifacts or documentation.
 This is done through the [deployment flags][deployment-variables].
-By default these will be set for deploying the artifact using Java 7 and the Maven site using Java 8.
+As commented before, by default these will be set for deploying the artifact using Java 7 and the Maven site using Java 8.

 If this has to be changed just modify the Travis configuration matrix.